Fractional Topology in Interacting 1D Superconductors: The Kitaev wire at criticality

-Interpreting $\gamma_{R/L}$ as the two chiral components of a Majorana field, the Hamiltonian describes a free Majorana model in the context of a one-dimensional \emph{conformal field theory} (CFT).
-We emphasize here that a free Majorana CFT (being a half of a Dirac fermion) counts as $c =1/2$.
-Whilst generally difficult to obtain experimentally, the central charge has been shown to enter thermodynamic observables, for example via a universal term in the Free energy and the heat capacity $C_{V}$ \cite{PhysRevLett.56.746}.
-Another way to extract the central charge is via the entanglement entropy $S_{A}\left(l\right)$
+Interpreting $\gamma_{R/L}$ as the two chiral components of a Majorana field, the Hamiltonian describes a free, one-dimensional Majorana conformal field theory (CFT).
+We emphasize that a free Majorana CFT (half of a Dirac fermion) counts as $c =1/2$.
+Whilst generally difficult to obtain experimentally, the central charge has been shown to enter thermodynamic observables, for example, via a universal term in the free energy and the heat capacity $C_{V}$ \cite{PhysRevLett.56.746}.
+Another way to obtain the central charge is via the entanglement entropy $S_{A}\left(l\right)$

-Here $l$ is the length of the 1D subsystem.
+where $l$ is the length of the subsystem.
 The central charge was found to appear in the coefficient of the logarithmic contribution \cite{Calabrese_2004}, i.e.

-The exact functional form of the entanglement entropy also depends on whether or not one considers a finite or infinite system and which boundary conditions are used \cite{Song_2010}.
-At $\delta \mu = 0$ we find a gapless \emph{critical Ising} model with central charge $c=1/2$ {, \emph{cf.} figure \ref{fig:fractional_sw}}.
-This is an example of a Lifshitz transition \cite{Rodney_2013}, signalled by the closing of the gap at the critical point and change in central charge. \\

-We complete this discussion by considering what happens when $\delta \mu \neq 0$.
-The continuum Hamiltonian \eqref{Hamcritp} { then acquires a chiral mass term, given by $i\delta\mu \gamma_{R}\gamma_{L}$ , i.e. the Majorana mode becomes gapped by $m_{C} = \delta\mu$ and has a central charge $c=0$ as expected.
+Additional oscillatory terms are present when OBCs are considered \cite{Song_2010}.
+At $\delta \mu = 0$ the gapless \emph{critical Ising} model with central charge $c=1/2$, \emph{cf.} figure \ref{fig:fractional_sw} is signaled by the closing of the gap at the critical point and change in central charge extracted from the entanglement entropy.
+We complete this discussion by considering the effect of $\delta \mu \neq 0$: The Hamiltonian in \eqref{Hamcritp} acquires a chiral mass term, given by $i\delta\mu \gamma_{R}\gamma_{L}$ , i.e. the Majorana mode becomes gapped by $m_{C} = \delta\mu$ and has a central charge $c=0$ as expected.